Therapy For Depression In New York With Wellness Road Psychology

 Psychodynamic Therapy

 Psychodynamic therapy looks at the underlying causes of depression by looking at past experiences and relationships.
-Then, the therapist works with the individual to explore how these early events might affect current life situations and behaviors, which can help the individual better understand their feelings
+Then, the therapist works with the individual to explore how these early events might affect current life situations and behaviors, which can help the individual better understand their feelings.

 Interpersonal Therapy